AaronCremona/Tutorials-2016/egghead/flexbox.md

   /* they bunch up at the end, so in this case, bottom */

   justify-content: center;
   /* they bunch together in the middle.
-This is *finally* a way to center one thing vertically in CSS!!!! */ }
+This is *finally* a way to center one thing vertically in CSS!!!!
+If you only have one child, it's still centered vertically */

+  justify-content: space-between;;
+  /* the first goes to the top, the last goes to the bottom, then the rest spread out evenly */

+  justify-content: space-around;
+  /*  */

+}
 ```